Editor’s Note: On July 30, 2021, Draganfly uplisted to NASDAQ under the symbol “DPRO.”

 As the US-China trade war continues to heat up, the US Department of Homeland Security issued a warning of the dangers of Chinese-made drones.
 It is still too early to tell whether the US government will issue a ban as they did with communications chip maker Huawei.
 This is something to consider when doing your research.

-Companies such as Israeli drone-in-a-box, Airobotics; French tethered drone, Elistair; Swiss collision-proof drone, Flyability; American delivery drone station, Matternet; Canadian small and long endurance drone, SkyX; Dutch drone converting wind into green energy, Ampyx Power; Canadian holder of dozens of industry leading patents and robust software developer, Draganfly; and so many more.
-That said, DJI will very likely own a large share of that segment for the foreseeable future.
+Companies such as Israeli drone-in-a-box, Airobotics; French tethered drone, Elistair; Swiss collision-proof drone, Flyability; American delivery drone station, Matternet; Canadian small and long endurance drone, SkyX; Dutch drone converting wind into green energy, Ampyx Power; Canadian holder of dozens of industry leading patents and robust software developer, Draganfly; among others.

 Drone Components and Sensors

-In terms of sensors, there are embedded sensors (accelerometers, inertial measurement, tilt sensors, etc.) which improve the drone’s stability and autonomy.
-Additional sensors are used to capture the data which will be analyzed.
+In terms of sensors, there are embedded sensors (accelerometers, inertial measurement, tilt sensors, etc.) which improve the drone's stability and autonomy.
+Additional sensors are used to capture data for later analysis.

 While a simple camera is used for photogrammetry (3D mapping), other applications require specific data and therefore, specific sensors like image, light, heat, sound and magnetic.
 For example, hyperspectral cameras measure the light reflected by plants for agriculture purposes to detect crop health, while thermal cameras are being used for search and rescue, surveillance or inspection purposes.